-Materiality £2.0m Basis for determining materiality Materiality represents 1% of total assets.
+Materiality £2.1m (2020: £2.6m) Basis for determining materiality Materiality represents 1% of total assets (2020: same).
 Rationale for the benchmark applied We determined materiality based on total assets as this is the key metric used by management, investors, analysts and lenders.
-When determining materiality, as the company is part of the wider ENWL group (Electricity North West Limited), we also considered that this materiality is appropriate for the consolidation of this set of financial statements to the group's results.
+When determining materiality, as the company is part of the wider Electricity North West Limited Group, we also considered that this materiality is appropriate for the consolidation of this set of financial statements to the group's results.